 In recent years, however, bots have become more adept at beating CAPTCHA tests in order to validate credentials and compromise accounts.
 Bots’ ability to consistently trick CAPTCHA stems from a key design flaw in the architecture –– the public key problem.
 Every major CAPTCHA system exposes its public key, making it easy for bots to scrape and submit the public key to one of these ‘CAPTCHA-solving-as-a-service’ companies.

 Stytch has developed a CAPTCHA solution that removes the public site key from the equation, leaving users with the exact same experience, but making it impossible for bots to scrape and mass attack your application.
-If you’re interested in learning more about our stronger CAPTCHA solutions, you can talk to an auth expert to learn more about how Stytch can help you stop bots on your application.
+Visit our Strong CAPTCHA product page or talk to an auth expert to learn more about how Stytch can help you stop bots on your application.

 Stytch recently launched a completely rebooted Passwords solution that innovates from the ground up to uplevel security and user experience and protect against data breach.